boardsource/docs/build_guides/reviung41.md

 *In PCB ver1.2, the letter "1" of L1 is hidden by a via (hole), but please refer to the position of the photo.

-<MARK> *In PCB ver1.4 and later, all LEDs are placed in the same direction.
+  *In PCB ver1.4 and later, all LEDs are placed in the same direction.
 The orientation is different from the photo.
 Please follow the silk printed on the PCB.

 ![LED SITTING ON PCB](https://reviung.com/wp-content/uploads/2020/01/reviung41-led-1-1280x855.jpg)

 The LEDs on the back of the PCB are attached in clockwise order from "L1" to "L10".
 "L11" is in the center of the surface and will be soldered last.
-<MARK> Note that the directions of the LEDs are different for [L1/L2/L9/L10 on the top of the PCB], [L3/L8 on the middle], and [L4/L5/L6/L7 on the bottom].
+  Note that the directions of the LEDs are different for [L1/L2/L9/L10 on the top of the PCB], [L3/L8 on the middle], and [L4/L5/L6/L7 on the bottom].
 1. Apply flux to the pads on the backside of the PCB.

 2. Next, pre-solder only one of the four pads.